Fine Dining and Nightlife in Santa Fe

 • Attend the Santa Fe Art Week.
 Santa Fe is the third-largest art market in the United States.
 The city’s 19th Annual Santa Fe Art Show, July 18th – 21st, presents an amazing array of Things to do in Santa Fe in summerthings to do in Santa Fe in Summer contemporary and modern art at the Santa Fe Community Convention Center.
 On display are extraordinary works of art from local, national, and international galleries.
 Live entertainment, parties, and other exclusive events keep the energy high.
 The show includes art talks, design talks, and art labs.

 • Visit the Traditional Spanish Market.
-On July 27th and 28th, The Spanish Colonial Arts Society presents its 68th Annual Traditional Spanish Market on the historic Santa Fe Plaza.
+On July 27th and 28th, the Spanish Colonial Arts Society presents its 68th Annual Traditional Spanish Market on the historic Santa Fe Plaza.
 About 250 Spanish Colonial Artists from Colorado and New Mexico will present their traditional crafts, some dating back 400 years.
 You will see woodcarving, tinwork, colcha, hide painting, straw appliqué, furniture and furnishings, weaving, jewelry, filigree, pottery, and ironwork for sale.
 These are true and accurate crafts, not items mass-produced for the tourist trade.
-Music and performances will be on the Market stage throughout the weekend, and a food court will offer traditional foods and local favorites.
+Music and performances will take place on the Market stage throughout the weekend, and a food court will offer traditional fare and local favorites.

 • Tour the Santa Fe Indian Market.
 On August 17th and 18th, you can visit the Santa Fe Indian Market, the largest and most prestigious juried Native arts show globally.
-It draws approximately 120 thousand visitors eager to find the best works created by Native artists.
+It attracts approximately 120,000 visitors eager to discover the best works by Native artists.
 Works are available through live and silent auctions as well as for sale by the artists.
 Booths of native food will be abundant.

 • Be swept up by classical music.
 Santa Fe Chamber Music Festival is July 14th – August 19th.
-It has a lineup of concerts and free events that appeal to lovers of classical music.
+It has a lineup of concerts and free events that appeal to classical music lovers.
 The Santa Fe Opera is renowned globally and opens its summer season on May 29th with The Pearl Fishers and closes on August 31st with a Mariachi Extravaganza.

 Enjoy Nature